Interest Coverage Ratio

 Several financial measures, including the interest coverage ratio, serve as a solvency check for an organisation.
 Using it, businesses, investors, and financial analysts can easily decipher the current ability of a firm to pay off its accumulated interest on a debt.
 Notably, to use the same accurately, one must find out more than just the interest coverage ratio meaning.

-It is a financial metric that comes in handy for ascertaining the number of times a company can pay off its interest with its current earnings before applicable taxes and interests are deducted.
+Interest Coverage Ratio is a financial metric used for ascertaining the number of times a company can pay off its interest with its current earnings before applicable taxes and interests are deducted.

 In simple words, the interest coverage ratio is a metric that enables to determine how efficiently a firm can pay off its share of interest expenses on debt.
 This ratio is also known as ‘times interest earned’.